hubbards/guessing-game-elm/README.md

 The guessing game is played between a user and the computer.
 The user chooses a number from a list of numbers and the computer tries to guess the users number.

-When the computer makes a guess, clicking on one of the buttons labeled "Lower", "Higher", or "Correct".
+When the computer makes a guess, click on one of the buttons labeled "Lower", "Higher", or "Correct".

 A new game can be started by clicking on the button labeled "New Game".

 [elm]: http://elm-lang.org/
 [test]: https://github.com/elm-community/elm-test